dxps/-old-vision8tech.github.io/notes/isomorphic-go/readme.md

 # Notes on Isomorphic Go

+This section includes notes related to isomorphic Go related works.

 ## The Book

 While studying [Isomorphic Go](https://www.packtpub.com/web-development/isomorphic-go) book, I got into some errors with the initial setup on _chapter 2_ and these notes captured the solutions.